n00b110/project_assignment_4/README.md

 Training script:
 - `training/train_lora.py`

-The purpose of domain adaptation is to make responses:
+The goal of adaptation was to make responses:
-- more relevant to operating systems questions,
+- more relevant to operating systems questions
-- more structured,
+- more structured
-- more consistent,
+- more consistent
-- less generic than a baseline general response.
+- less generic than standard baseline responses

-## AI Agent Workflow

-The project includes an AI agent reasoning layer that helps route user requests through the system.
-Depending on the type of query, the agent can use different components such as retrieval, structured lookup, or response generation in order to produce a more useful final answer.

-This makes the application more flexible than a simple one-path question-answering script.

-## Snowflake Integration

-The system includes Snowflake integration for structured data access and warehouse-style support.
-This component helps demonstrate how an AI application can connect to an external structured data layer as part of a larger integrated architecture.

-## Lab Integration
+## Application Structure

-### Lab 6 - AI Agent Integration
-Lab 6 contributed the agent-style reasoning workflow and support for more dynamic query handling and tool usage.

-### Lab 7 - Reproducibility
-Lab 7 focused on project organization, dependency setup, environment support, and reproducibility.

-### Lab 8 - Domain Adaptation
-Lab 8 focused on adapting the model to operating systems question answering using an instruction dataset and LoRA fine-tuning.

-### Lab 9 - Application Enhancement
-Lab 9 improved the application through better frontend-backend communication, evaluation support, monitoring, and overall system stability.
+The system includes a FastAPI backend and a Streamlit frontend.
+The backend handles requests and model interaction, while the frontend provides a simple user interface where users can enter operating systems questions and view the generated responses.

 ## Installation and Setup